steff880/MS3-MyRecipeBook/TESTING.md

 [W3C Markup Validator](https://validator.w3.org/)

--   No errors found.
+-   No errors were found.
 Only two warnings for section missing a heading.

 ![HTML](assets/img-readme/html-validate.png)

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 - Found errors for using `backdrop-filter: blur();` property.
-Could not find a way arround it, even after adding vendor prefixes.
+Could not find a way around it, even after adding vendor prefixes.

 - One Materialize Error

-- All other warning are from Materialize, vendor prefixes, or Font Awesoome.
+- All other warnings are from Materialize, vendor prefixes, or Font Awesome.

 ![Css](assets/img-readme/css-validate.png)

 ### [JSHint](https://jshint.com/)

-- No errors found.
+- No errors were found.
 Only warnings for using **_let, const, arrow functions_**.

 ### [PEP8](http://pep8online.com/)

-- No errors found.
+- No errors were found.

 ![PEP8](assets/img-readme/python-validate.png)